dgarske/wolfKeyMgr/README.md

 $ sudo make install
 ```

+Notes:
+* To enable all Intel speedups use `--enable-intelasm --enable-sp --enable-sp-asm`
+* To enable all Aarch64 speedups use `--enable-armasm --enable-sp --enable-sp-asm`

-3. Building on *nix from git repository
+3. Building wolfKeyMgr on *nix from git repository

     Run the autogen script to generate configure, you'll need the autoconf tools
     installed, then proceed to the next step.